Chrysopsis mariana

 Chrysopsis mariana, known as the Maryland golden-aster, is a North American species of plants in the family Asteraceae.
 The Maryland golden-aster ranges from Rhode Island and New York, west to Kentucky and southern Ohio, and south as far as Florida and Texas.

 Description

 Compared to other asters, the Maryland golden-aster has broader leaves and larger flowers.
 Because of its silky stems, the Maryland golden-asters are also known as silkgrass.
 Like its relatives the prairie golden-aster and the grass-leaved golden-aster, the Maryland golden-aster blooms only from August to October.
 The Maryland golden-aster grows one to two feet tall.
 It grows in a variety of habitats including fields, natural rock outcrops, and open areas.

+Distribution and habitat

+C. mariana is native to the eastern and southeastern United States, found in Ohio and New York south to Florida and west to Texas.

+It is found in humid and mild climates with ample rainfall, tolerating temperatures ranging from 3 to 33 degrees Celsius.

+The species is listed as threatened by the Rhode Island Department of Environmental Management and as endangered by the Pennsylvania Department of Conservation and Natural Resources.